esheldon/xshear/README.md

     index weight_tot totpairs npair_i rsum_i wsum_i dsum_i osum_i dsensum_i osensum_i
 ```

+For sigmacrit_style="sample", there will be an additional column scinvsum_i.

-Where _i means radial bin i, so there will be Nbins columns for each.
+Where _i means radial bin i, so there will be Nbins columns for each, ordered by
+radial bin.

 Explanation for each of the output columns
 ```